cryptax/cryptax.github.io/content/posts/ctf-ai.md

 # CTFs and Artificial Intelligence.
 Post Ph0wn 2026 Thoughts.

-*Update May 19, 2026:
+*Update May 19, 2026:*

-- Re-phrased first paragraph.
+- *Re-phrased first paragraph.
 In particular, replaced the title "Myth #1 CTF players hate AI [..]" with "CTF players hate AI [..]: True or False?" because I found my title was too biaised.
-It did not express fairly enough the reality.
+It did not express fairly enough the reality.*
-- Added a paragraph on my (current) opinion.
+- *Added a paragraph on my (current) opinion.*
-- Added references to [foreman](https://github.com/palkeo/foreman) and [Kabir](https://kabir.au/blog/the-ctf-scene-is-dead)*
+- *Added references to [foreman](https://github.com/palkeo/foreman) and [Kabir](https://kabir.au/blog/the-ctf-scene-is-dead)*

-## My opinion - in short?
+## My opinion, in short

 The "problem" of AI in CTFs is very complex, with pros and cons...